Rendering of Rideau Street and William Street Renewal

 Information provided by the applicant may be available to City of Ottawa employees and members of the peer assessment committee.
 Personal Information in your submission is collected under the authority of the City Council approved Public Art Policy.
 Personal information will only be used for evaluating your submission and administering the City of Ottawa’s Public Art Program.

-Artist Supply Agreement, the contract between the City of Ottawa and the selected Artist for the public art opportunity of Artist on Design Team.
+The contract between the City of Ottawa and the selected Artist for the public art opportunity.

 - Has specialized training in the artistic field (not necessarily in academic institutions).